 The idea for the journal came about from the Utstein formula for survival, which is illustrated by the Chain of Survival Behaviours; the key to IJFAE.
 To further cement its unique identity, a fresh Chain of Survival diagram was required to be used within the journal.
 Here, it's clear how integral the Chain of Survival is to the core of IJFAE.
 The journal aims to follow the formula’s combination of medical science, education efficiency and local implementation; expressing the idea is that in order to survive, all of the components to Utstein’s formula are necessary.

 Using these 7 key words as a starting point, we brainstormed possible brand components.
 Most of the initial logo designs were based on the circular appearance of the Chain of Survival (COS) diagram.
 At first they focused mainly on the chain itself in order to bring attention to the process of survival that the journal brings forward.
 Eventually, the spotlight shifted onto the formula itself, and the chain as individual steps within it.

-While still using a circular base, I incorporated the “links” of the chain into a sort of collage – bringing attention to the idea as a whole but in a much more subtle way.
-This was the pathway to the final logo – all of the steps overlayed across each other into a singular shape.
-Along with the COS, the shape also emphasizes the connectivity between those who write the journal, those who read it, and those who implement the helping behaviours encouraged within IJFAE.
+While still using a circular base, the “links” of the chain were incorporated into a sort of collage – bringing attention to the idea as a whole but in a much more subtle way.
+This was the pathway to the final logo – all of the steps overlaid across each other into a singular shape.
+Along with the Chain of Survival, the shape also emphasizes the connectivity between those who write the journal, those who read it, and those who implement the helping behaviours encouraged within IJFAE.